 - Employer of record: When you choose Globalization Partners, we put your employees on our payroll.
 Our monthly invoice covers your employees’ paychecks, and you won’t have to think about compliance.
 As an Employer of Record, we take full legal responsibility for following labor laws in each of the countries where we have business entities.

-How to Set Up Payroll in Haiti
+How to Set Up a Payroll in Haiti

 Regardless of the payroll management strategy you choose, employers must register employees with the Office of Occupational Accident Insurance, Sickness, and Maternity (OFATMA) and the National Office of Old-Age for insurance and social security.
 Plus, new hires who move for the position must obtain a work permit from the Manpower Directorate.